encoderrrr/Convert-base58/README.md

 sudo apt install python3

-#With this command, we obtain the private key and save it.
+2With this command, we obtain the private key and save it.
 In the next command, you need to replace it
 ```python
 cat /root/.config/solana/id.json